codemagic-ci-cd/codemagic-docs/content/configuration/build-versioning.md

 ### Creating Google service account credentials

-You will need to set up a service account in Google Play Developer Console and create a JSON key with credentials.
+You will need to set up a service account in Google Play Console and create a JSON key with credentials.
 See how to [set up a service account and create a key](../knowledge-base/google-play-api/#setting-up-the-service-account-on-google-play-and-google-cloud-platform).

 ### Saving the API access argument to environment variables in `codemagic.yaml` config